San Diego’s Experienced Attorneys for Premise Liability or Slip and Fall Injuries

 - Responsibility of the Property Owner: The property owner (or someone in possession of the property, like a tenant or manager) will be responsible for this type of loss if the owner knew or should have known about the dangerous condition, and failed to repair it, or take action to protect others, or failed to warn others about said dangerous condition.

 - Injury: The person must have suffered some harm or injury as a result of the fall.
 This can include physical harm like fractures, sprains, bruises, or more serious injuries, but it can also include emotional harm or financial losses, like medical bills or lost wages that stem from the incident.

 - Causation: There must be a clear link between the dangerous condition and the injury.
 The alleged dangerous condition must have been the cause of the fall and subsequent injuries.

 Every slip and fall case is unique and the specific circumstances surrounding the incident will play a crucial role in the legal proceedings.
-These sort of cases are very fact specific, so it is crucial to document the scene properly and promptly.
+Therefore, Premise Liability cases are very fact specific, so it is crucial to document the scene properly and promptly.
 Witnesses must be identified immediately and statements from said witnesses must be secured before they disappear.
-Prompt notice must be given to the land owner or occupier to properly preserve any evidence from the incident.
+Prompt notice must be given to the landowner or occupier to properly preserve any evidence from the incident.
 It is always advisable to consult with a lawyer who specializes in personal injury law to fully understand the implications and potential outcomes of a slip and fall case.

 Slip and fall cases that involve a sidewalk, crosswalk or any public property owned or maintained by the government or any government agencies, typically have a claim filing requirement of only six (6) months.
 Therefore, time is of the essence and an attorney should be consulted almost immediately.
 Failure to timely file a governmental claim may preclude an injured person from being able to recover his or her damages.